dask/dask/docs/source/spec.rst

     After: (add, 'x', 'y')

-This lets us store the desired computation as data that we can analyze using other Python code rather than cause immediate execution.
+This lets us store the desired computation as data that we can analyze using other Python code, rather than cause immediate execution.

-LISP users will identify this as an s-expression or as a rudimentary form of quoting.
+LISP users will identify this as an s-expression, or as a rudimentary form of quoting.